YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 Warning!
 Will require to shift voltage down to 3V with 'bridge' device if
 * RPi Zero SBC provides 5V power to breadboard power rail 1 via its GPIO pins,
 * RPi Pico MCU requires 3V power, if powered by connection via breadboard to power rails,
 * Voltage shift device takes 5V power from power rail 1 charge passes through shift device down shifted to 3V to power rail 2.
-Use resistors to ROY down shift power instead of COTS device?
+Use resistors to RYO down shift power instead of COTS device?
 * RPi Pico MCU and other 3V devices take power for breadboard power rail 2.

 ## Output